 - 1/2 tsp vanilla extract

-- Add coconut flour, cocoa powder, and baking powder to a microwave-safe mug or bowl.
-Stir until well combined.
+- Add the coconut flour, cocoa powder, and baking powder to a small bowl, mixing until well combined.

-- Add milk and mashed banana, stirring until no clumps remain.
-Add nut butter, sugar, and vanilla, mixing well to ensure that everything is fully incorporated.
+- Add the milk and mashed banana, stirring until no clumps remain.
+Add the nut butter, sugar, and vanilla, mixing well to ensure that everything is fully incorporated.
+Transfer the batter to an 8 oz. ramekin or a small microwave safe mug.

-- Microwave on high for 2 to 3 minutes, depending on microwave strength and thickness of mug.
+- Microwave on high for 2 minutes.
 If brownie has not set by then, continue to microwave in 30 sec intervals until desired consistency is reached.

 - Carefully remove from microwave (mug will be hot!), sprinkle with chocolate chips, grab a spoon, and enjoy!

-*** You could also sub this with regular brown sugar or granulated sugar.
+* You could also sub this with brown sugar or granulated sugar.
 OR use 1 tsp. of maple syrup or agave to make this refined sugar free.

 Looking for more healthy 2-minute dessert recipes?
 Try one of these!